coderefinery/presentations/2025-RSECon.md

 ---

-# CodeRefinery in the grid
+# CodeRefinery in the dRTP grid

 <img src="img/grid.png"
      alt="CodeRefinery in the grid"